dsabljak90/TaskManager/README.md

 pnpm install

 Add .env in the root directory
-.env will be sent separately
+.env will be sent separately.

 Run the development server: